 It is not clear how long it will take.
 If registration is likely to be an issue, the relevant party should gather all required information together ready to make an application as soon as possible.
-The possibility of delays arising from the registration process should be factored into transaction timetables.
+Any timetable should factor in: (i) the one month response period that must be allowed for information notices; and (ii) possible delays arising from the registration process.